DOmstead/Portfolio/README.md

 Should you want to see the code it is all available right here.
 Please feel free to reach out and let me know what you think!

-This site also contains links to live versions of my most recent projects as well as github link if you would like to checkout the code for those as well.
+This site also contains links to live versions of my most recent projects as well as the github link if you would like to check out the code for those as well.
 Links below!

 Portfolio Website Link: